EU officials send mixed messages on Albania's and North Macedonia's accession progress | bne IntelliNews

 During the celebration of the Europe Day on May 9 in Skopje, the EU ambassador in the country, David Geer, said that the position of the EC is absolutely clear.

 “The Commission wants to see holding of the intergovernmental conferences with North Macedonia and Albania as soon as possible.
 The process is based on merit and both countries have done a lot.
-It is time for them to move forward,” Gere was cited by media in Skopje.
+It is time for them to move forward,” Geer was cited by media in Skopje.

 However, he encouraged Skopje and Sofia to find a mutually acceptable solution to the unresolved issued, which Bulgaria raised unilaterally.